 A very common (yet understandable) mistake is to base your decision to buy a particular test management tool solely on its sticker price.
 Company budgets often dictate the choice of testing packages that is made, however it is important to get a more holistic idea of the cost you will incur for a particular product.

 Simply adding up licence and support costs doesn’t cut it.
 You have to obtain full details from the vendor about the costs of data hosting and storage, server backup and maintenance, and future software upgrades.
 A maintenance fee of 15-18 % of the initial cost is quite normal when it comes to on-premise solutions.
 Plus extra costs when upgrading to a new major release.
-It is also very common to have to have licenses for other products as well, for instance Microsoft Sharepoint, SQL server or other technology needed to use the tool.
+It is also very common to have licenses for other products as well, for instance Microsoft Sharepoint, SQL server or other technology needed to use the tool.

 Invisible costs like training time and installation should also be considered in order to determine all the factors that impact the final cost of the product you choose.